How to manually create a new MySQL / MariaDB Database

 ) which are not the same as regular apostrophes ( '

-Once you've created a database, create a new MySQL user:mysql> CREATE USER `username`@`localhost` IDENTIFIED BY 'password';
+Once you've created a database, create a new database user:mysql> CREATE USER `username`@`localhost` IDENTIFIED BY 'password';

 NOTE: You will need this username/password when installing MIDAS

-If your MySQL and Web Server reside on separate hardware to each other, you will need to substitute localhost
+If your database and web servers reside on different physical hardware to each other, you will need to substitute localhost

-, which will accept incoming connections from any host, however for security this is not recommended, and you should always endeavor to use localhost
+`.
+This will allow the database server to accept incoming connections from any host.
+However for security this approach is not recommended, and you should always endeavor to use localhost

-or the IP/domain name of your web server instead.
+or the exact IP/domain name of your web server instead.

-Once you've created a database and a MySQL user, you will need to associate the user with the database and grant the necessary privileges:mysql> GRANT ALTER, CREATE, DELETE, DROP, INSERT, LOCK TABLES, SELECT, UPDATE ON `MIDAS`.* TO `username`@`localhost`;
+Once you've created a database and a database user, you will need to associate the user with that database and grant the necessary privileges:mysql> GRANT ALTER, CREATE, DELETE, DROP, INSERT, LOCK TABLES, SELECT, UPDATE ON `MIDAS`.* TO `username`@`localhost`;

 Step 5: Flush Privileges